AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 bool retReason = false;

-// Contains a 8-bit token that is retained through a HIBERNATE/WAKEUP sequence
+// Contains an 8-bit token that is retained through a HIBERNATE/WAKEUP sequence

-// that can be used by firmware to differentiate WAKEUP from a general RESET event
+// that can be used by the firmware to differentiate WAKEUP from a general RESET event

 if(0x1Bu == SRSS->unPWR_HIBERNATE.stcField.u8TOKEN)